Last updated January 2017.

 Kent Catholic Schools Partnership: A private company set up in 2012 by the Archdiocese of Southwark, apparently to act as an umbrella organisation for all the Kent Catholic Schools, as they apply to become academies en masse(!): Holy Family Catholic Primary, Maidstone (Sp); More Park Catholic Primary, Maidstone (C); Our Lady of Hartley Catholic Primary (C); St Anselm's Catholic School, Canterbury (C); St Edmund's Catholic School,Dover (Sp); St Edwards' Catholic Primary, Sheerness (Sp); St Gregory's Catholic Comprehensive, Tunbridge Wells (C); St Gregory's Catholic Primary, Margate (C); St John's Catholic Primary, Gravesend (C); St Joseph's Catholic Primary, Aylesham (C); St Joseph's Catholic Primary, Margate (C); St Joseph's Catholic Primary, Northfleet (C); St Margaret Clitherow Catholic Primary, Tonbridge (C); St Mary’s Catholic Primary, Dover; St Mary's Catholic Primary, Whitstable; St Peter's Catholic, Sittingbourne (C); St Richard's Catholic Primary; St Simon Stock, Maidstone (C); St Simon of England Roman Catholic Primary, Ashford; St Thomas Catholic Primary, Sevenoaks (G); Stella Maris Catholic Primary, Folkestone; Ursuline College, Thanet.
 In progress: St Francis Catholic Primary, Maidstone; St Mary's Catholic Primary, Canterbury (C); St Peter’s, Sheppey (disaster area and conversion delayed).

-The Leigh Academy Trust: Has four 'hubs'.
-The first, based on Leigh Academy, Dartford (Sp) incorporates Longfield Academy (Sp) and Wilmington Academy (Sp), Dartford Primary School (previously St Alban's Road Infants & York Road Junior Academy now combined), Hartley Primary (C) and Milestone Academy (Special School), New Ash Green (C).
+The Leigh Academy Trust: Has four 'hubs' and one stand-alone academy.
+The first, based on Leigh Academy, Dartford (Sp) incorporates Wilmington Academy (Sp), Dartford Primary School (previously St Alban's Road Infants & York Road Junior Academy now combined), Hartley Primary (C) and Milestone Academy (Special School), New Ash Green (C).
 It will run the new Castle Hill Primary School at Ebbsfleet Garden City.
 Secondly the Mid-Kent Hub, led by new member of the Trust, the successful Mascalls School in Paddock Wood and runs three Maidstone primary academies taken over from AET - Molehill Primary Academy; Oaks Academy (previously Oak Trees Community School); Treetops Academy (previously Bell Wood Community Primary School).
+Leigh has also been awarded two new Free Schools in the area on the same site: Bearsted Academy a secondary Special School; and a new Maidstone Primary.
 The third hub is to built around Strood Academy, transferring to the Trust.
-The Trust also manages the new Leigh University Technical College in Dartford.
+It has been awarded the new Medway Academy, a secondary school.
+The Trust also manages the new Leigh University Technical College in Dartford, and its 11-14 extension the Inspiration Academy.
+Longfield Academy, the first of the Trust's schools apart from Leigh itself, stnads alone.
 The fourth hub in SE London includes Stationers Crown Woods Academy in Eltham (C), £50 million new buildings and one of the most oversubscribed schools in SE London and a new secondary Free School, Castle Community Primary School, to be built on the Greenwich Peninsula.

 Lilac Sky Academy Trust: Now Closed with all academies transferred to other Trusts.
 Richmond Primary, Sheerness (Sp) & Thistle Hill Primary, Sheppey (Sp) transferring to Stour Valley Trust; Knockhall Community Primary (Sp) to Woodland Academy Trust; Morehall Primary, Folkestone (Sp) & Martello Grove Academy (Sp), Folkestone to the new Turner Schools Trust.
 Heavily involved in Furness Special School, Hextable which proved a disaster and Furness has now re-opened as a Special School annex, called Broomhill Bank North, for high functioning autistic children, independent of Lilac Sky.
 Heavily involved in the failed Castle Community College in Deal.